Featured collection: The Nobel Prize

 Obituaries

 Throughout its existence, PT has chronicled the passing of significant members of the physical sciences community.
-This archive is a combination of the obituaries that were curated and edited by PT staff before appearing in the print magazine from 2001 through 2023 and the community submitted obituaries that have been published on the website since 2005.
+This archive is a combination of the obituaries that were curated and edited by PT staff for the print magazine through 2023 and community-submitted obituaries that have been published on the website since 2005.

 Get PT in your inbox